Amber

 One Or More Of These Messages Are For You

-- Searching through your earliest memories or stories of a younger you may provide the answers, insights, or inspiration you seek.
+• Searching through your earliest memories may provide the answers, insights, or inspiration you seek.

-- If you’re an adult, going through items, photos, and videos you’ve kept from your youth could prove enlightening.
+• If you’re an adult, going through items, photos, and videos you’ve kept from childhood could prove enlightening.